 In addition, the Authority can set aside amounts in excess of the minimum required.
-Consideration will be given to more closely align external debt with the capital financing requirement by making a voluntary MRP contribution.
+Consideration will be given to more closely aligning external debt with the capital financing requirement by making a voluntary MRP contribution and/or using capital receipts.
 This would reduce the Authority's expenditure commitments in future years.